WolfieLeader/npm/packages/generate-certs/README.md

 ## Notes❗

-- **First-Time Run**: The package generates self-signed certificates and stores them in the specified `certs` directory.
+- **🧪 First-Time Run**: The certs are created automatically and stored in the provided folder.
-- **Browser Warning**: When accessing `https://localhost:<PORT>`, you may see a browser warning for an untrusted certificate.
-This is expected with self-signed certificates; proceed by selecting "Advanced" and "Proceed to localhost (unsafe)".
+- **⚠️ Browser Warnings**: You may see “Not Secure” warnings with self-signed certs — click “Advanced” → “Proceed to localhost (unsafe)” to continue.
-- **Do Not Use in Production**: These certificates are for local development only.
-Use a trusted certificate authority for production.
+- **🔒 Not for Production**: These are local dev certificates.
+For production, use certs from a trusted CA (like Let's Encrypt).
-- **Permissions**: Ensure the `certs` directory has appropriate read permissions.
+- **📁 Permissions**: Ensure the target folder is writable and readable by your application.

 ## Contributing 🤝

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any improvements or bug fixes to the project.

+## License 📜

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+Thank you!